 Are you starting to explore or better understand your gender identity, gender expression, sexual orientation, or romantic orientations, and looking for a safer space to explore these?
 Or, perhaps you are seeking a provider who can offer additional resources and referrals to trusted gender-affirming medical, mental health, and wellness providers to join you on your journey?
 Step into my virtual office, I truly cannot wait to meet you!

 I also enjoy providing space for parents, partners, and other family members of LGBTQIA+ folx to ask questions and work towards being the best support for their loved one that they can possibly be, while honoring their journey, too.

 Does it sound like we could be a good fit?
 Or, maybe you are wanting to learn a little more about Be BOLD Psychology and Consulting?
 Send me an email at firstname.lastname@example.org !
 I would love to know more about you and get you connected with whatever support you are seeking.

 A little more about who I love to work with:

-In addition to seeing individual clients, I also provide family, couples, and relationship therapy.
-I work primarily with folx ages 13 and up; however, I do work with children (and their families) who have expressed or are exploring diversity in their gender and/or sexual orientation and are looking for a space to further explore these topics in a safe, developmentally appropriate way.
+In addition to seeing individual clients, I provide family, couples, and relationship therapy.
+At this time, I am primarily working with adults, couples, and adult family members; however, I do work with children and adolescents (and their families) who have expressed or are exploring diversity in their gender and/or sexual orientation and are looking for a space to further explore these topics in a safe, developmentally appropriate way.